Robert Catesby: Further recruitment

 The recruitment of Rookwood, Tresham, and Digby coincided with a series of meetings in various taverns across London, during which the last remaining details were worked out.
 Fawkes would light the fuse, and escape by boat across the Thames.
-An uprising would start in the Midlands, during which Princess Elizabeth was to be captured.
-Fawkes would escape to the continent and explain to the Catholic powers what had happened in England.
+An uprising started in the Midlands and during it, Princess Elizabeth was captured.
+Fawkes escaped to the continent and explained to the Catholic powers what had happened in England.

 Monteagle letter

 Several of the conspirators expressed worries about fellow Catholics who would be caught up in the planned explosion; Percy was concerned for his patron, Northumberland, and when the young Earl of Arundel's name was mentioned Catesby suggested that a minor wound might keep him from the chamber on that day.
 Keyes's suggestion to warn the Earl of Peterborough was, however, derided.
-On 26 October William Parker, 4th Baron Monteagle (Tresham's brother-in-law) received an anonymous letter while at his house in Hoxton, warning him not to attend Parliament, and forecasting that "they shall receive a terrible blow this Parliament; and yet they shall not see who hurts them".
+On 26 October, William Parker, 4th Baron Monteagle (Tresham's brother-in-law) received an anonymous letter while at his house in Hoxton, warning him not to attend Parliament, and forecasting that "they shall receive a terrible blow this Parliament; and yet they shall not see who hurts them".
 Uncertain of its meaning he delivered it to Secretary of State Robert Cecil, 1st Earl of Salisbury.
 In an extraordinary act of bravado Catesby had planned to go hunting with James, but was warned of the betrayal by Monteagle's servant.
 He immediately suspected that Tresham was responsible for the letter, a view which was shared by Thomas Wintour.
 Together the two confronted the recently recruited conspirator, and threatened to "hang him", but Tresham managed to convince the pair that he had not written the letter, and the next day urged them to abandon the plot.

 Catesby waited for Percy's return from the north, before making his decision.
 He thought the letter too vague to constitute any meaningful threat to the plan, and decided to forge ahead.
 As Fawkes made a final check on the gunpowder, other conspirators took up their positions in the Midlands.
 Salisbury, already aware of certain stirrings before he received the letter, did not yet know the exact nature of the plot or who exactly was involved.
 He elected to wait, to see how events unfolded.
 On 3 November, Catesby met with Wintour and Percy in London.
 Although the nature of their discussion is unknown, Fraser theorises that some adjustment of their plan to abduct Princess Elizabeth may have occurred, as later accounts told how Percy had been seen at the Duke of York's lodgings, enquiring as to the movements of the king's daughter.
 Nicholls mentions that a week earlier—on the same day that Monteagle received his letter—Catesby was at White Webbs with Fawkes, to discuss kidnapping Prince Henry rather than Princess Elizabeth.